Explore generative AI

 2. Wait for the model to download and initialize.

-3. When the model is ready, enter a prompt such as Who was Ada Lovelace?, and review the response (which may take some time to be generated).
+3. When the model is ready, enter the prompt What is expense management?, and review the response (which may take some time to be generated).

 Screenshot of the chat playground.